raspiblitz/raspiblitz/FAQ.md

 If everything of the above is prepared, start the setup of the new RaspiBlitz with a fresh SD card (like explained in the README) - its OK that there is no blockchain data on your HDD yet - just follow the setup.
 When you get to the setup-point `Getting the Blockchain` choose the COPY option.
 Starting from version 1.0 of the RaspiBlitz this will give you further detailed instructions how to transfer the blockchain data onto your RaspiBlitz.
 In short: On your computer with the blockchain data source you will execute SCP commands, that will copy the data over your Local Network to your RaspiBlitz.

 Once you finished all the transferes the Raspiblitz will make a quick-check on the data - but that will not guarantee that everything in detail was OK with the transfer.
 Check further FAQ answeres if you get stuck or see a final sync with a value below 90%.

-## I have downloaded the torrents on another computer.
-How do I copy them to the RaspiBlitz?

-You need both torrents to be downloaded on your laptop for that.
-You need merge both torrents files now to a full blockchain copy.
-Stop torrent app.
-Copy all downloaded data from update torrent into the directory of the base torrent.
-Not you have a copy of the full blockchain in one directory and you can continue like in the FAQ case above "I have the full blockchain on another computer.
-How do I copy it to the RaspiBlitz?"

-**If you want to replace a corrupted blockchain this way:**  *Go to terminal - maybe with CTRL+c.
-Then call `/home/admin/50copyHDD.sh` use the displayed SCP commands to copy over the fresh blockchain.
-Press ENTER when all is copied, so that the script can quick check the data.
-Then make a reboot `sudo shutdown -r now`*

 ## How do I clone the Blockchain from a 2nd HDD?